 You know what happened next.

-In today’s game, the NFL Scouting Combine puts a microscope on everything.
+In today’s game, the NFL Scouting Combine in Indianapolis puts a microscope on everything.
 From weird interview questions to measuring hand size, nothing is off limits with millions of dollars on the line.
 Draft experts like Todd McShay and Mel Kiper Jr. sift through the data to dissect hundreds of draft-eligible players, but some guys just jump off the page.

 When it came to Bo Jackson, his talent was obvious.